• Skip to primary navigation

 I like to put holsters through a rugged test to make sure they hold up, so I used and abused it, and can say that I’m happy with what I’ve found.

-The main thing that makes this holster different, is that it utilizes a couple of dual-purpose magnets in its design.
+The main thing that makes this holster different from any other holster out there, is that it utilizes a couple of dual-purpose magnets in its design.

 When I say dual-purpose, I mean that they are meant to do a couple of things.